ARMmbed/mbed-os-tools/docs/QUICKSTART.md

 Test tools offer [host test](https://github.com/ARMmbed/mbed-host-tests) functionality.
 A host test is a supervising Python script executed on host computer (your Mac or PC) and used to mock certain functionality or feature like TCP servers required to test your code.
 Host tests are part of separate Python module (mbed-host-tests).
 Each host test should be as generic as possible so many test cases running on mbed platforms can reuse it.
 For example simple TCP or UDP echo server can be used to test different network APIs also for mbed 2.0.

-Test tools are designed in such a way s0:
+Test tools are designed to:
-* you can concentrate on test development and
+* Let you can concentrate on test development not test framework building and
 * (re)use existing host tests or
 * create new host test to cover new functional / interoperability domain of your tests.